 In-App Experience

-Kinomap has a wide library.
+Kinomap has a wide library of content.
 You can either:

-My 20 Mbit/s internet was enough for FHD quality, so you don’t need super fast internet.
+I’d recommend riding on FHD settings instead of HD.
+My 20 Mbit/s internet was enough for FHD quality, so you don’t need super-fast internet.
+However, the faster, the better.

 You can ride scenic videos in two basic riding modes: